sirasmu/CommandLineFun/pi_terminal.md

 Use the arrow keys to navigate within the configuration tool.
 Navigate to `Interfacing Options` and press `Enter`.

 Now navigate to `SHH` and press `Enter`.
 You will now be asked `Would you like the SSH server to be enabled?`.
 Navigate to `<Yes>` and press `Enter`.
 You will now be informed that it has been enabled.
 Press `Enter` to return to the menu.
-Within the Configutsyion Tool menu simply press `Esc` to exit and return to the terminal.
+Within the Configuration Tool menu simply press `Esc` to exit and return to the terminal.

 The default login credentials of the Raspberry Pi is: